MeireCeschim/brunnasilveira/README.md

-## Oiii! sou a Bruna Luisa! 🙋‍♀
+## Hi!
+I'm Bruna Luisa! 🙋‍♀
-Estudante em tempo integral Fullstack!
-Sou completamente fascinada e apaixonada por tecnologia, venho de uma transição de carreira, na qual considero uma das mais importantes e significativas decisões que tomei na vida!
-Já estou desenvolvendo com tecnologias como: HTML5, CSS3, Javascript, React, React, Node.JS, Express e versionamento com Git e GitHub e também estudando outras tecnologias, com intuito no aprimoramento e crescimento na carreira como Fullstack.
+Fullstack full-time student!
+I'm completely fascinated and passionate about technology, I come from a career transition, which I consider one of the most important and significant decisions I've made in my life!
+I'm already developing with technologies such as: HTML5, CSS3, Javascript, React, React, Node.JS, Express and versioning with Git and GitHub and also studying other technologies, aiming at improving and growing my career as a Fullstack.

 ##